golemfactory/golem-docs/docs/Ncreators/javascript/examples/commands.md

 ```

-Note that in this case, the chain is ended with ` .endStream()`, and then we read data chunks from ReadableStream, denoted as `res`.
+Note that in this case, as the chain is ended with ` .endStream()`, we can read data chunks from ReadableStream, denoted as `res`.

 Once the stream is closed, we can terminate our TaskExecutor instance.